 I like the neighbourhood where I live.
 I’ve never been particularly community-oriented in a social sense, but I do feel a sense of belonging where I am.
 The natural environment is pretty spectacular, and I guess my attention would be to continue to actively appreciate and be mindful of that natural beauty.

 Almost all of my social interaction is online these days, because that’s the only thing that really works.
 I’ve valued in-person connections with friends in the past, but that just hasn’t been compatible with my depression.

-I’m not religious, nor am I particular spiritual.
+I’m not religious, nor am I particularly spiritual.
 I think what matters to me in this area is recognizing the shared humanity among all of us.
 I’m not sure exactly what that would look like in practice, but I suppose showing compassion is part of it.

 Family of origin